Back to learn

 While credit reports don’t always offer a holistic view of your finances, they can show lenders red flags that may indicate you’d be a risky borrower.
 For instance, if you have bills that have gone to collections or a history of late payments, a mortgage lender might worry you’ll also default on your home loan payments.

-How a Good Credit Report Can Help Your Home Search
+How a Good Credit Report Can Help Your Mortgage Approval Process

-Your chances of getting approved for a mortgage are even higher if your credit score is above 680.
+Your chances of getting approved for a mortgage are even higher if your credit scores are routinely above 680.
 And if your score is above 760, which is considered excellent by credit bureau Experian, your chances of getting approved are even higher.
+A mortgage lender will look more favourable on higher scores and a good credit history.
+Your chances of mortgage approval go up the better your score is as a bad credit score will give lenders a bad view of your creditworthiness and how much a risk you pose for them.

-If you have a higher credit score, you can typically secure a lower interest rate on your home, which can save you tens to hundreds of thousands over the lifetime of your mortgage.
+If you have a higher credit score, you can typically secure a lower interest rate on your home and get more manageable mortgage payments.
+This of course can save you tens to hundreds of thousands over the lifetime of your mortgage.
 Locking in a low mortgage rate is particularly important in today’s rising rate environment.

 Before you start working on your credit, you need to know what score you’re starting with.
 Some credit cards offer access to your credit score, but you can also request a copy of your credit report from either of Canada’s two credit bureaus, Equifax or Transunion.

-Once you have your credit profile, review it for any derogatory remarks like late payments.
-Focus on catching up on any past-due bills, and enroll in autopay to prevent yourself from missing a future payment.
+Once you have your credit profile, review it for any derogatory remarks like late payments na other factors that can impact your credit scores and credit limits.
+Focus on catching up on any past-due bills, maintain good payment history, and enroll in autopay to prevent yourself from missing a future payment.

 From there, you can work to pay down any outstanding balances on credit cards in good standing.
 If you’re debt-free, it might be time to consider adding another credit card to the mix to help boost your credit score.
 A new line of credit can increase your credit utilization, which accounts for 30% of your credit score.
 Additionally, making on-time payments across multiple credit products can help raise your score even more.